x-mike/testing_navGit/README.md

 # testing_navGit
-Repository for testing navigition on Git
+Repository for testing navigation on Git